Rear lights

 One popular trend in rear light design is using three-dimensional (3D) graphics and shapes.
 With LEDs, automotive designers can create intricate patterns and shapes that add depth and dimension to the rear lights.
 This design creates a striking visual effect, making the rear lights stand out and giving the vehicle a modern and futuristic look.

-In addition, some manufacturers offer the owner to set their light signature.
+In addition, some manufacturers offer the owner the ability to set their light signature.
 An example is the Audi Q6 e-tron, where you can select eight signatures for the rear lights.

 Another design innovation is using smoked or tinted lenses for rear lights.
 Smoked or tinted lenses have a darker or blacked-out appearance, giving the rear lights a sleek and stealthy look.
 This design trend has gained popularity in recent years, especially in the luxury and performance vehicle segments, as it adds a touch of sophistication and exclusivity to the vehicle’s rear end.